Hobbies and interests

 FinalistBio

-My name is Rosa Perez and I am a graduate Physician Assistant (PA) student and a single mother committed to building a career in healthcare that centers compassion, equity, and service.
+My name is Rosa Perez and I am a graduate Physician Assistant (PA) student and mother committed to building a career in healthcare that centers compassion, equity, and service.
 My journey to PA school has been shaped by resilience, perseverance, and a deep understanding of the barriers many patients face when accessing quality care.

-As a single parent, balancing the demands of graduate medical education while raising a child has required immense discipline, sacrifice, and determination.
+As a parent, balancing the demands of graduate medical education while raising a child has required immense discipline, sacrifice, and determination.
 I have learned to manage time efficiently, advocate for myself and my family, and persist even when circumstances are challenging.
 These experiences have strengthened my empathy and reinforced my desire to serve underserved and vulnerable populations as a future PA.

 I am passionate about working in community-based and underserved healthcare settings, where I can support patients who face social, financial, and cultural barriers to care.
 My lived experiences allow me to relate to patients on a personal level, particularly women, parents, and families navigating complex healthcare systems.